Understanding Files in Microsoft Teams

 Teams Channel

-When you are in a Teams Channel, Files are saved in a SharePoint Site.
+When you are in a Teams Channel, the files are saved in a SharePoint Site.
 These files are shared with everyone in that Teams Channel.
+Navigating through Teams Channels allows you to access project-specific or topic-specific files quickly.

 Teams Chat